Rapid Approval of the Waiver is Imperative

 However, the waiver will only open space for countries to act domestically.
 At a technical level, all the waiver will do is save countries from state-state dispute settlement under the TRIPS Agreement and provide authorization to take needed steps nationally.
 Countries must understand that the waiver is not self-effectuating, meaning that passing the waiver will not automatically empower countries to disregard nationally authorized intellectual property rights, rights established in existing patent, copyright, trade secret, and data protection laws.
 Countries will have to take resolute steps domestically to waive national recognition and enforcement of COVID-related intellectual property rights until immunity is achieved.

 Fortunately, the TRIPS Agreement gives countries an easy mechanism to accomplish this as well.1 Article 73 of the TRIPS Agreement reads: “Nothing in this Agreement shall be construed … to prevent a member from taking any action which it considers necessary for the protection of its essential security interests … taken in time of war or other emergency in international relations.”
 It should be remembered as well that the Doha Declaration on the TRIPS Agreement and Public Health assures Member States that the TRIPS “Agreement can and should be interpreted and implemented in a manner supportive of WTO members’ right to protect public health and, in particular, to promote access to medicines for all.
 In this connection, we reaffirm the right of WTO members to use, to the full, the provisions in the TRIPS Agreement, which provide flexibility for this purpose.”
 Similarly, Article 7 and 8 of the TRIPS Agreement provide further support for the argument that Member States can act to promote public health and to prevent abuse of intellectual property rights, like that which occurs when biopharmaceutical companies refuse to voluntarily license their life-saving medicines, vaccines, and diagnostics.
 Countries will have to effectuate the permission granted by Article 73 through proper means established in national law.
-For some countries, resort to executive action in the form of emergency declarations might suffice, but in other countries national legislative or parliamentary action might be needed on an expedited basis.
+For some countries, resorting to executive action in the form of emergency declarations might suffice, but in other countries national legislative or parliamentary action might be needed on an expedited basis.

 However, countries should also be reminded even now, at this exact moment, they have the power to issue compulsory licenses and government use licenses to qualified producers, domestically and abroad to source needed COVID-19 health products.
 Some countries have already taken steps to simplify and accelerate compulsory licenses and others have made their issuance automatic or mandatory.
 Countries must understand that they cannot stand idly by waiting for drug companies to act or for a WTO consensus to be reached.
 They have duties to secure the right to health for all people in their countries.
 They have opportunities to act nationally and collaborate with other countries regionally and globally to expand supplies, lower prices, and achieve equitable distribution of COVID-19 health technologies.
 There are no excuses for inaction on the global, regional, or national level.